kylead10/landing-page/README.md

-A personal portfolio landing website built using Html, CSS and Javascript.
+A personal portfolio landing website built using HTM, CSS and Javascript.